Get Answers → COVID-19 employer worker

 Advisory to Employers

-- The Labour Department has issued an advisory on the responsibilities for employers to bear the cost of the test and the cost of food and accommodation while the domestic helper they hired are in the 21-day quarantine.
+- The Labour Department has issued an advisory on the responsibilities for employers to bear the cost of the test and the cost of food and accommodation while the domestic helper they hired is in a 5-day medical surveillance period (even if the helper stays in a licensed hotel or guesthouse during those 5 days).
 Employers applying to the Immigration Department (ImmD) to employ domestic helpers will be required to sign an undertaking to the Government, indicating that they will comply with the relevant specifications and bear the relevant costs (info.gov.hk, 11 Dec 2020)

 - Also see: FAQ on domestic helper’s salary while on unable to work due to COVID-19 Quarantine